-The survey builder will open automatically when you create a new project or select an existing one.
+The survey Builder will open automatically when you create a new project or select an existing one.
 It is used to create and edit your survey.
 When you leave this section later you can navigate back to it using the top icon in the menu on the left.
 The icon looks like a clipboard:

-In addition to the ‘Add new question’ option, there is also the option to Import from library.
-This allows you to import a question either from the Qualtrics Library, which has a range of surveys and questions to choose from, including common demographic questions; or from any other survey you have previously created or had shared with you.
+In addition to the Add new question option, there is also the option to Import from library.
+This allows you to import a question either from the Qualtrics Library (which has a range of surveys and questions to choose from, including common demographic questions) or from any other survey you have previously created or had shared with you.
 It can save you a lot of time re-writing questions!

 You can perform various question actions using the menu that appears when you select the three dots at the top-right corner of the relevant question.
-This menu provides options such as moving the question (which you can also do by dragging and dropping), copying the question, replacing the question with one from the library, adding a page break, deleting the question and previewing the question which allows you to look at what the question will look like to participants).
+This menu provides options such as moving the question (which you can also do by dragging and dropping), copying the question, replacing the question with one from the library, adding a page break, deleting the question and previewing the question (which allows you to see what the question will look like to participants).
 Note that you can also add a page break by hovering below the question and selecting + Add a page break.

 Additionally, you can make edits to a question by selecting it and choosing from the options that appear on the Edit question menu to the left of screen.
 These options vary according to the question type, but may include choosing the text type (e.g. single or multiple lines), allowing multiple answers, changing the number of choices, changing the formatting of the choices, adding requirements (such as forcing or requesting a response), adding validation, and adding question behaviour, as detailed below.